hexojs/site/source/docs/setup.md

 ### scaffolds

 [Scaffold](writing.html#Scaffolds) folder.
-When you create a new post, Hexo will build the file based on the scaffold.
+When you create a new post, Hexo bases the new file on the scaffold.

 ### scripts

 [Script](plugins.html#Scripts) folder.
 Scripts are the easiest way to extend Hexo.
-JavaScript files in this folder will be executed automatically.
+JavaScript files in this folder are executed automatically.

 ### source

-Source folder is where you can put your content.
-Files or folders whose names are prefixed with `_` (underscore) and hidden files will be ignored except `_posts` folder.
-Markdown and HTML files will be processed and put into `public` folder, while other files will simply be copied.
+Source folder.
+This is where you put your site's content.
+Hexo ignores hidden files and files or folders whose names are prefixed with `_` (underscore) - except the `_posts` folder.
+Renderable files (e.g. Markdown, HTML) will be processed and put into the `public` folder, while other files will simply be copied.

 ### themes

 [Theme](themes.html) folder.
-Hexo will generate files based on the theme.
+Hexo generates a static website by combining the site contents with the theme.